treehouses/treehouses.github.io/pages/vi/faq.md

 #### Q1: What will I be working on during this internship?

-+ Virtual systems engineering interns will be helping develop OLE’s treehouses system.
-Treehouses allows us to share our different learning platforms via the Rasperry Pi series of single-board computer devices.
++ Virtual systems engineering interns will be helping develop OLE’s treehouses system. treehouses allows us to share our different learning platforms via the Rasperry Pi series of single-board computer devices.

 #### Q2: What kind of software will we be using for this internship?